Far-Right Social Media Personalities Headed To The White House

 He requested that we withhold his real name.
 He says he fears retaliation against his family.

-The stay-at-home dad in Kansas is a celebrity in the conservative social media world — with more than a hundred thousand followers on Twitter.
+The stay-at-home dad in Kansas is a celebrity in the conservative social media world — with more than 100,000 followers on Twitter.
 (His moniker is a play on the Latin phrase carpe diem — meaning seize the day.
 CarpeDonktum, seize the donkey, refers to Democrats.)

 He's a prolific creator of pro-Trump images and videos mocking the left, which he tweets out.
-Several of his spoofs have been re-tweeted by the president.
+Several of his spoofs have been retweeted by the president.

 CarpeDonktum announced his invitation on Twitter.